 Storage instructions

-To store: Stir the marinade together and keep it in an airtight jar or container in the fridge for 1 week.
+To store: Stir the marinade together and keep it in an airtight container in the refrigerator for 1 week.
 The used marinade, however, cannot be reused and stored away because it can harbor bacteria once it comes in contact with raw pork.

 To freeze: Pour the marinade into a freezer-safe container and freeze for up to 2 months.
 Let it thaw in the fridge before using it.